A request represent an HTTP request that Hookdeck receives for a source.

 VERIFICATION_FAILEDA verification integration configured for the request source identified invalid credentials or signature

-NO_WEBHOOKThere are no connections associated with the request source
+NO_CONNECTIONThere are no active connections associated with the request source

 UNSUPPORTED_HTTP_METHODThe request HTTP method is not supported.